Neelima-git/Inventory-Management-System/README.md

 2. Update the number of units available for a product if the product already exists in inventory.
 ### In Purchasing products
 1. Check for the user enquired product in the inventory.
-    a.
-If product exists proceed further.
+    1. If product exists proceed further.
-    b.
-If no, inform user that the product isn't available in inventory.
+    2. If no, inform user that the product isn't available in inventory.
 2. Enquire number of units/quantity for the product that the user want to buy.
-    a.
-If that many units are available proceed further.
+    1. If that many units are available proceed further.
-    b.
-If no, then inform user about the number of units available for purchase in the inventory.
+    2. If no, then inform user about the number of units available for purchase in the inventory.
 3. Display the product name, unit price and bill amount for the user.
 4. Ask for the payment method cash/card.
 5. If sekected card then ask for PIN number and details.